mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 The view will only be accessible if the return value of the test callable evaluates to `True`.

-What I'm trying to show
-with these examples
-is how single decorators can quickly augment your views with new features.
+With these examples, I'm trying to show how single decorators can quickly augment your views with new features.
 And, because of how decorators work to wrap functions, you can "stack" these together.